-- 4 Click Download installer.
-Result: the rcsanon_install.zip installer file is generated and saved on the console desktop. - 5 Connect to the server and copy file rcsanon_install.zip to a folder on the server.
+A Click Download installer.

+Result: the anon_install.zip installer file is generated and saved on the console desktop.

+5 Connect to the server and copy file anon install.zip to a folder on the server.

-6 Connect to the server, unzip the file and launch the installer by entering: # sh rcsanon-install.sh
+6 Connect to the server, unzip the file and launch the installer by entering: # sh install

-Result: the Anonymizer is installed in server folder /opt/rcsanon and listens on port 443.
+Result: the Anonymizer is installed in server folder /opt/bbproxy and listens on port 443.